juleskulcsar/postAd/README.md

 ## Features

 - Registration and login.
 User security is provided by utilizing bcrypt to protect the users' password
-- Users are able to post job ads rendering ads immidiately
+- Users are able to post job ads rendering ads immediately
 - Users can save ads to favorites highlighting the ad and saving it in the database
 - Enables user to create and update their profile including portfolio and stack saving the latest information in the database and rendering the updated information immediately
 - Users are able to direct message each other